Snorkel Vest vs. Life Jacket – Which is better for Snorkeling?

 - Waist straps or leg straps

 Height and weight classifications should be one of the first things you look at when purchasing a snorkel vest.
-Just because a vest fits you, doesn’t mean it will support your weight.
-All vests have height and weight restrictions that should be followed or the vest will not function properly.
+Just because a snorkel jacket fits you, doesn’t mean it will support your weight.